CardiacAtlasProject/lv-ortho-modes/README.md

 ## Generating the modes

 There are two sets of LV shapes in the `data` folder.
-Example below shows how to generate the orthogonal clinical remodelling modes using ASYMPTOMATIC LV shapes.
+Example below shows how to generate the orthogonal clinical remodelling components using ASYMPTOMATIC LV shapes.

 ```r